taking a nap outside a gurudwara in Delhi

 • Do not drink the tap water or water that may not be bottled or filtered – Delhi water is not safe to drink.
 Better restaurants, hotels and many Airbnbs have filtered water.
 Stick to bottled water while out and make sure the top is sealed.
 Do not drink anything with ice cubes (unless they were made with filtered water) and do not eat the shaved ice treats sold on the streets.

 • Eat the street food but be careful – one of the best things about Delhi is the street food.
 Not only is it cheap, it’s delicious.
-Read more on how to eat local and stay healthy, but the most imporant tips are to eat at busy places and wash your hands before eating.
+Read more on how to eat local and stay healthy, but the most important tips are to eat at busy places and wash your hands before eating.

 a tube of Odomos mosquito repellent